 Not medical advice

 The content on US Telehealth Review — including reviews, comparison tables, dosing references, peptide profiles, and provider scoring — is provided for general informational purposes only.
-It is not, and should not be construed as, medical advice, diagnosis, or treatment.
+It is not, and must not be construed as, medical advice, diagnosis, or treatment.
 The site is not a substitute for professional medical consultation.
 Readers are urged to consult a licensed clinician before starting, modifying, or stopping any medication, peptide, supplement, lifestyle change, or treatment program.

 No doctor-patient relationship